DenisRyazantsev/utils-learning-foreign-language/README.md

-# utils-learning-foreign-language
+# Utils for learning foreign language
-Utils for learning foreign language with Linux.
+Utils for learning foreign language on Linux.

 ## main.lua
 Script for MVP [https://help.ubuntu.ru/wiki/mpv_player].
 Used to training the skill of "listening" to a foreign language.
-With the help of the script you can watch the video dividing it into phrases, play back phrases if you did not understand listened with subtitles `on` or `off`.
+With the help of the script you can watch the video that will be divided into phrases, play back phrases if you did not understanding listened with subtitles `on` or `off`.
 Phrases are taken from subtitles, which should be a file in the same folder as the video file.

 For install need copy this file to `/home/.config/mpv/scripts/`.
 After doing next: